Windsor, Ontario: Health systems

 There are two hospitals in Windsor: Hôtel-Dieu Grace Healthcare, formally Hôtel-Dieu Grace Hospital, and Windsor Regional Hospital.
 Hôtel-Dieu Grace Healthcare is the result of an amalgamation of Grace Hospital and Hôtel-Dieu in 1994.
 The merger occurred due to the Government of Ontario's province-wide policy to consolidate resources into Local Health Integrated Networks, or LHINs.
 This was to eliminate duplicate services and allocate resources more efficiently across the region.
 The policy resulted in the closure of many community-based and historically important hospitals across the province.
 At this time, Hotel-Dieu Hospital does not do surgeries, nor does it have emergency room services.
 Its focus has moved away from traditional hospital services and provides more supportive healthcare.

 Windsor Regional Hospital has formal and informal agreements with Detroit-area hospitals.
 For instance, pediatric neurosurgery is no longer performed in Windsor.
-Leamington District Memorial Hospital in Leamington, Ontario, serves much of Essex County and, along with the Windsor institutions, share resources with the Chatham-Kent Health Alliance.
+Leamington District Memorial Hospital in Leamington, Ontario serves much of Essex County and, along with the Windsor institutions, shares resources with the Chatham-Kent Health Alliance.

 Over eighteen thousand Windsor residents are employed in the health care profession.

 Transportation

 Windsor is the western terminus of both Highway 401, Canada's busiest highway, and Via Rail's Quebec City–Windsor Corridor.
 Windsor's Via station is the nation's sixth-busiest in terms of passenger volumes.

 Windsor has a municipal highway, E.C.
 Row Expressway, running east–west through the city.
 Consisting of 15.7 km of highway and nine interchanges, the expressway is the fastest way for commuters to travel across the city.
 E.C.
-Row Expressway is mentioned in the Guinness Book of Records as the shortest freeway that took the longest time to build as it took more than 15 years to complete.
+Row Expressway is mentioned in the Guinness Book of Records as the shortest freeway, which took the longest time to build, as it took more than 15 years to complete.
 The expressway stretches from Windsor's far west end at Ojibway Parkway east to Banwell Road on the city's border with Tecumseh.

-The majority of development in the city of Windsor and neighbouring town of Tecumseh stretches along the water instead of in-land.
+The majority of development in the city of Windsor and the neighbouring town of Tecumseh stretches along the water instead of inland.
 As a result, there is a lack of major east–west arteries compared to north–south arteries.
 Only Riverside Drive, Wyandotte Street, Tecumseh Road, County Road 42/Cabana Road and the E.C.
 Row Expressway serve the almost 30 km from the west end of Windsor eastward.
 All of these roads, especially the E.C.
-Row Expressway are burdened with east–west commuter traffic from the development in the city's east end and suburbs further east.
+Row Expressway, are burdened with east–west commuter traffic from the development in the city's east end and suburbs further east.

 There are eight north–south roads interchanging with the expressway: Huron Church Road, Dominion Boulevard, Dougall Avenue, Howard Avenue, Walker Road, Central Avenue, Jefferson Boulevard, and Lauzon Parkway.
 Traffic backups on some of these north–south roads at the E.C.
 Row Expressway are common, mainly at Dominion, Dougall, Howard, and Walker as the land south of the expressway and east of Walker is occupied by Windsor airport and there has been little development.